 Special Advisory Services

-Consultation hours by appointment
+Consultation Hours by Appointment

 - General information on admission requirements and details about degree courses for specific school types

-- Changing universities, degree courses or subjects
+- Changing universities, degree courses and subjects

 - Supplementary subjects for Lehramt students